 You’ll find us at Studland Bay on the Isle of Purbeck, between Poole and Old Harry Rocks.
 Purbeck is a quiet landscape of coast, cliffs, heath and woodland, and a haven for wildlife.
 It’s perfect for cycling and exploring, and a wonderful place for dog walking all year round.
 We’re a dog-friendly hotel, so you’re welcome to bring your canine companion with you.

 While there’s plenty to see and do around the local area, we also have fantastic facilities on-site, so you can choose to relax in the way that suits you.
 Our golf course, tennis courts and indoor and outdoor swimming pools are there for you to use at your leisure.
 We've also got a steam room and sauna for ultimate relaxation.

-As a family-friendly hotel, we also have things to keep the little ones entertained, including an adventure playground (re-opening April 2022), an indoor games room and a soft playroom for younger children.
+As a family-friendly hotel, we also have things to keep the little ones entertained, including an adventure playground (re-opening April 2022), an indoor games room and cinema room where we will show films on request.

 Our main restaurant specialises in Anglo-French cuisine, and is open for breakfast and dinner.
 At the heart of the hotel is a focus on traditional hospitality for guests of all ages, with comfortable rooms, wonderful facilities and fine food freshly prepared.
 We look forward to welcoming you to Knoll House, and the beauty of the Studland Bay.

 Knoll House was built around the turn of the 20th century, as a summer retreat for a member of the Bankes family of Kingston Lacy.
 Over the decades the Bankes leased the house as a summer let, including to the Duke of Hamilton in the 1920s.